The jazz piano professor!7 years ago the seed to Spytunes and The Guitar Conspiracy was sown.

 I was struggling understanding music as a whole, I practiced day and night in hope that one day the penny would drop.

-Living in a student house with no internet connection I used to take breaks from practicing by going to the college library, scouring the internet for how modes really worked and other classic concepts most budding musicians wrestle with.
+Living in a student house with no internet connection I used to take breaks from practicing by going to the college library, searching the internet for how modes really worked and other classic concepts most budding musicians wrestle with.

 After going through hundreds upon hundreds of guitar books that didn’t make much sense, I finally caved in and started searching for how other instruments were taught.